Skip to content

 Trip event processing platform

-• Retries, DLQs, monitoring, and alerting for lag and failures.
+• Monitoring and alerts for processing delays and failures.

-• Foundation for billing, notifications, and analytics downstream.
+• Foundation for downstream billing, notifications, and analytics.

 • Kafka